 In 1783, Molly decided that the site of the old French fort at Cataraqui, near Kingston, Ontario, would be a good place for herself and the other Loyalists to settle.

-The government built a large house for her.
+The Canadian government built a large house for her.
 She also received 100 pounds per year and a supplement of twelve hundred pounds for her property losses in the war.
-She’d lost more than property in the war.
-Her eldest child, Peter, died in the fighting.
+The United States offered her compensation if she would return to the Mohawk valley, but she refused.

 Conclusion